Automattic/wpcom.js/Readme.md

 ## Test

 Create `fixture.json` file in the `test/` folder to can run the tests.
-You can copy or rename the `test/fixture_example.json` file and then
+You can copy or rename the `test/fixture_example.json`.
+Be sure to update the <site-id> and <global-token> at the top of the file.

+To then run tests:

 ```bash
 $ make test-all